 Good forestry is all about sustainability, making sure that we hand on our forests to future generations in an as good or better state than they are today.
-Today forest management has grown to embrace three main components of sustainability: social, environmental and economic.
+Coillte aims to balance and deliver the multiple benefits of its forests for climate, nature, wood production and people.

 We want the Irish people to maintain a long-term sense of ownership and pride in our forests.
-To ensure this, we provide a huge number of outdoor recreation events, we welcome the public to visit our forests according to the Leave No Trace principles and we consult with the public regularly on our forest and operation plans.
+To ensure this, we welcome the public to visit our forests according to the Leave No Trace principles and we consult with the public regularly on our forest and operational plans.

 Visit our consultation section for more information.

 We are determined to protect and care for the environment.
-About 20% of our estate, nearly 90,000 hectares of forest lands, are managed with nature conservation and biodiversity as the primary objective.
+About 20% of our estate, nearly 90,000 hectares of forest lands, are managed with nature conservation and biodiversity as the primary objective and we have ambitions to increase this to 30% by the year 2025.
 Rare species and habitats are identified, mapped and protected.
 In addition, and in partnership with the LIFE Nature Unit we have restored some of Ireland’s rarest forest and peatland habitats.

 Visit our Biodiversity section for more information.